Dakshmulundkar/ForgetMeNot/README.md

 2. **Processing**: Each image is processed to extract face embeddings
 3. **Averaging**: Embeddings are averaged to improve recognition accuracy
 4. **Storage**: Averaged embedding is stored with model version information

+### Automatic Face Recognition

+The system automatically recognizes faces when someone enters the camera frame:

+1. When new faces are detected by the face detection system:
+   - Filter out faces that were recently recognized (within 30 seconds)
+   - Select the most prominent face (largest bounding box × confidence)
+   - Automatically trigger face recognition
+2. If face is recognized:
+   - Display person information immediately
+3. If face is unknown:
+   - Create temporary person entry
+   - Start listening for name identification through voice

 ### Error Handling